yilinfang/nvim-starter/README.md

 Please refer to the scripts for detailed information.

+**Please backup you configuration of nvim, tmux, etc before running the scripts.**

 ## Requirements

 - Git >= 2.19.0
 - A **C** compiler for _nvim-treesitter_
 - curl
+- tmux (optional)

 ## Motivation